TianyiS/AwesomeApp/README.md

-Clone Airbnb app from sratch.
+Clone Airbnb app from scratch.